georgewlkly/georgewlkly.github.io/_posts/2026-04-17-Context-Window-72.md

 title: Context Window 72
 tags: ["Artificial Intelligence", Newsletter, Publishing]
 ---
 A slightly shorter newsletter than last time as it's been a particularly busy week: several days of travel, and submitting the manuscript of my book to my publisher.
-More on that soon, but first, some perspectives on AI impact—
+More on that soon, but first, some perspectives on AI impact.

 AI provokes strong reactions: many individual publishers I speak to, and some organisations, raise serious concerns about its environmental, social and economic impact.
 [But research published this week goes further: nearly thirty percent of workers surveyed admitted to sabotaging their company's AI strategy—refusing to use tools, ignoring policy, even deliberately uploading company documents to insecure AI models][1].